daggr/test-repo/README.md

 test-repo
 =========

-This is a test repository to be used for learning git and github
+This is a test repository to be used for learning git and github.
+I have now edited the file.